PuneethaPai/RPPP/blog.md

 It is a good practice to define jobs, to run inside a Docker Container.

 This enables to have an easy, maintainable, reproducible and isolated job environment setup.
-Also debugging environment specific issues becomes easier as we can reproduce the jobs execution env anywhere.
+Also debugging environment specific issues becomes easier as we can reproduce the jobs execution env conditions anywhere.

-To do so Jenkins enalbes us to define `agent`s to be a docker container, which can be brought up from an `image` or from a customised image, defined in a [`Dockerfile`](./Dockerfile).
+To do so Jenkins enalbes us to define `agent`'s to be a docker container; which can be brought up from an `image` or from a customised image, defined in a [`Dockerfile`](./Dockerfile).

 More on the same can be checked at [Using Docker with Pipeline](https://www.jenkins.io/doc/book/pipeline/docker/) section of their [Pipeline](https://www.jenkins.io/doc/book/pipeline/) documentation.

+In next section, we will go through how we have defined our JenkinsAgent.

 ## Jenkins Agent:

-- Here we define the `agent` to be a container brought up from this [Dockerfine](./Dockerfile).
+Here we define the `agent` to be a container brought up from this [Dockerfine](./Dockerfile).
-- Repo will be mounted to `/project` path inside the container.
-- We have also mounted `/extras` volume to cache any files, between multiple job runs.

 Agent Definition: